Necrolesian/morrowind-mod-list/list.md

 This version of Morrowind Anti-Cheese has been modified from [the original](https://www.nexusmods.com/morrowind/mods/47305) for compatibility with BTBGI, and should come immediately after BTBGI and its patches in your load order.
 (If you're not using BTBGI for some reason, then you should use a [different alternate version](https://www.nexusmods.com/morrowind/mods/49232) of Anti-Cheese instead.)

-There is one more consideration with Anti-Cheese.
-One of the mods further down on this list is More Deadly Morrowind Denizens, which, among other things, modifies a bunch of NPCs to make them tougher.
+There are two more considerations with Anti-Cheese.
+First, one of the mods further down on this list is More Deadly Morrowind Denizens, which, among other things, modifies a bunch of NPCs to make them tougher.
 Anti-Cheese edits some of the same NPCs, and since this version of Anti-Cheese needs to come after BTBGI in the load order, while MDMD should load before BTBGI, Anti-Cheese will override MDMD's better edits to those NPCs.

 Therefore, if you plan to use MDMD, you'll need to remove the offending NPC edits from the Anti-Cheese plugin.
 To do this, open up Anti-Cheese with Enchanted Editor, and delete the following NPC records: